my1396/R-Notes/docs/0102-RStudio-Options.md

 - User-level `.Rprofile` files live in the base of the user's <span style='color:#00CC66'>home directory</span>, and
 - project-level `.Rprofile` files live in the base of the project directory.

 R will source only one `.Rprofile` file.
-If there is a project-level `.Rprofile`, the user-level file will <span style='color:#FF9900'>NOT</span> be sourced, i.e., the project-level config file take priority.
+If there is a project-level `.Rprofile`, the user-level file will <span style='color:#FF9900'>NOT</span> be sourced, i.e., the project-level config file takes priority.

 So if you have both a project-specific `.Rprofile` file and a user `.Rprofile` file that you want to use, you <span class="env-green">**explicitly source**</span> the user-level `.Rprofile` at the top of your project-level `.Rprofile` with `source("~/.Rprofile")`.